-If you know of any omissions or corrections, please let Warren Leow know.
-Contact at 419-265-2404 or warren.leow@utoledo.edu
+Contact Warren Leow with updates: 419-265-2404 or warren.leow@utoledo.edu

 MISSIONS

 ... at home and around the world

 Feed Your Neighbor The goal is "To ensure that all people in Toledo have adequate food to eat by providing a three-day supply of food to those in need, and advocating for policies that would eradicate food insecurity in the community, the nation and the world."